Avenet History, Family Crest & Coats of Arms

-England by the migration wave that was started by the Norman Conquest of 1066.
+Today's generation of the Avenet family bears a name that was brought to England by the migration wave that was started by the Norman Conquest of 1066.
 The Avenet family lived in the county of Derbyshire.
 However, the family resided in Avenelles in the department of Eure, Normandy before coming to England in the just prior to the major flood of Norman emigration in the 11th century.
-CITATION[CLOSE]

 Early Origins of the Avenet family